Do Go On - 207 - The Golden State Killer

 Hawkeye's great.

-Hawkeye's ungrateful.
+Hawkeye's underrated.

 He's a man.
+He's no land man, though.

-He's no Landman though.
-Come on.
 He's no land man.

-Is land man part, man part land?
+Is land man part man part land?

 Yes.

-All top half is man, bottom half is just a little country.
+Bottom half is just a little country.

 He's just standing in a pot plant.